kharchenkolab/conos/README.md

 ### Running RNA velocity on a Conos object

-First of all, in order to obtain an RNA velocity plot from a `conos` object you have to use the [dropEst](https://github.com/hms-dbmi/dropEst) pipeline to align and annotate your single-cell RNA-seq measurements.
+First of all, in order to obtain an RNA velocity plot from a Conos object you have to use the [dropEst](https://github.com/hms-dbmi/dropEst) pipeline to align and annotate your single-cell RNA-seq measurements.
 You can see [this tutorial](http://pklab.med.harvard.edu/velocyto/notebooks/R/SCG71.nb.html) and [this shell script](http://pklab.med.harvard.edu/velocyto/mouseBM/preprocess.sh) to see how it can be done.
 In this example we specifically assume that when running dropEst you have used the **-V** option to get estimates of unspliced/spliced counts from the dropEst directly.
 Secondly, you need the [velocyto.R](http://velocyto.org/) package for the actual velocity estimation and visualisation.

 After running dropEst you should have 2 files for each of the samples:
 - `sample.rds` (matrix of counts)
 - `sample.matrices.rds` (3 matrices of exons, introns and spanning reads)

 The `.matrices.rds` files are the velocity files.
-Load them into R in a list (same order as you give to `conos`).
+Load them into R in a list (same order as you give to Conos).
 Load, preprocess and integrate with Conos the count matrices (`.rds`) as you normally would.
 Before running the velocity, you must at least create an embedding and run the leiden clustering.
 Finally, you can estimate the velocity as follows:
 ```r
 ### Assuming con is your Conos object and cms.list is the list of your velocity files ###